oils-for-unix/oils/doc/hay.md

     }

 The first style is better for typed data like integers and dictionaries.
-The latter style isn't useful in this case, but it could be if `version 1.0` created complex Hay nodes.
+The latter style isn't useful here, but it could be if `version 1.0` created complex Hay nodes.

 ### Attributes vs. Flags